andreaangiolillo/mongodb-atlas-cli-github-action/README.md

 With MongoDB Atlas CLI GitHub Action, you can automate your workflow by executing [Atlas CLI](https://www.mongodb.com/docs/atlas/cli/stable/) commands to manage Atlas resources inside of your GitHub workflow.

-The action executes the Atlas CLI on a user defined version.
+The action executes the Atlas CLI on a user-defined version.
 If the user does not specify a version, latest CLI version is used.
 Read more about various Atlas CLI versions [here](https://www.mongodb.com/docs/atlas/cli/stable/atlas-cli-changelog/).

 ## This is a personal project.
 MongoDB is not involved and does not provide support for this GitHub Action.